By Maureen Haggerty, CPDT, Owner – The Canine Coach, LLC

 The Socialization Period

-The most critical time to make sure your puppy is socialized is from about three weeks of age to around 12 weeks.
+The most critical time to make sure your puppy is socialized is from about three weeks of age to around six months.
 This period of development is referred to as the socialization period.

 During this time, puppies have a natural willingness to approach and investigate new things and form social relationships.
 With respect to both behavior and temperament development, this is absolutely the most influential period in a dog’s life.
 Experiences that your puppy has during this socialization period, positive or negative, will affect her for the rest of her life.